binary-com/academy/_posts/en/2015-10-14-spread-contracts-now-available-at-binary-dot-com.md

 ---
 layout: post
-title: Spread contracts now available at Binary.com
+title: "Spread contracts now available at Binary.com"
+language: en
-permalink: /spread-contracts-now-available-at-binary-dot-com
+permalink: /en/spread-contracts-now-available-at-binary-dot-com
 excerpt: "With the latest update to our trading platform, spread contracts are now available on selected markets."
 ---